 The interior design is executed by designer José Pedro Vieira and architect Diogo Rosa Lã, who have successfully refurbished it to feel like an elegant home from a time gone by.
 The dark-hued, ambient and dim-lit interior begins in the petite reception space with its adjoining cozy lounge and extends throughout the entire hotel.
 Each of the 25 rooms has a different colour palette and a different personality.
 The soft furnishings are plentiful, from the gorgeous rugs sitting atop the wooden flooring, to the retro chairs and printed fabric lounges.

-For the floor José Pedro Vieira and Diogo Rosa Lã chose ege’s design spot collection Reconstructions of the 1930’s.
-The collection creates a geometric universe of graphic patterns in monochrome grey, beige and black tones.
-Being inspired by, for example Art Deco and Le Corbusier, the collection has a functional design expression with characteristic geometric shapes such as cubes, circles, cylinders and pyramids.
+For the floor, José Pedro Vieira and Diogo Rosa Lã chose Ege Carpets’ designs inspired by the reconstructions of the 1930's.
+The designs create a geometric universe of graphic patterns in monochrome grey, beige and black tones.
+Being inspired by, for example Art Deco and Le Corbusier, the designs have a functional expression with characteristic geometric shapes such as cubes, circles, cylinders and pyramids.